 - i.
-Respond to the goals and objectives of the Comp Plan; - ii.
+Respond to the goals and objectives of the Comprehensive Plan; - ii.
 Improve the quality of life for the surrounding neighborhood; - iii.
 Address stakeholder concerns and requirements; - iv.
-Address community preferences as initially identified in the "Community Preferences" subsection of the "District Policy Goals, Requirements, and Preferences" section above; - v.
-Maximize affordable housing, particularly family-sized units and home ownership opportunities; - vi.
-Any other additional goals identified throughout this RFP and any other District policy documents, including but not limited to those captured in the "Introduction" section above.
+Address community preferences; - v.
+Provide a state-of-the-art new fire station that meets the requirements listed above; - vi.
+Maximize affordable housing, particularly family-sized units and home ownership opportunities; - vii.
+Create job opportunities for District of Columbia residents and comply with the CBE Act (which requirements are detailed in the "First Source" and "Certified Business Enterprises" sub-sections of the "Common Elements & Requirements" section) - viii.
+Any other additional goals identified throughout this RFP and any other District policy documents.